Hi-Media/EmrMonitoring/README.md

     --list-input-files
         With -j, list all S3 input files really loaded by Hadoop instance of the completed <jobflowid>.
+        Disable --json.

+    --json
+        With -j, convert statistics to JSON format.
+        Overridden by --list-input-files.

     -p, --ssh-tunnel-port <port>
         With -j, specify the <port> used to establish a connection to the master node and retrieve data